-The Symposium will tentatively take place on the following dates:
+The Symposium will take place at the Lakeside Expo Center.

 This year’s symposium, titled An Unequal Burden: Exploring Environmental Justice and the Climate Crisis, will focus on the increasingly important legal field of environmental law.
 The discussion throughout the two day event will look at the unequal burden shouldered by different communities from the climate crisis and the way the environmental justice legal movement is working to right historic wrongs.
 The program will include examination through a variety of subjects, such as Miami-centric issues, labor and immigration, indigenous approaches, climate racism and human rights, and just energy transitions.
+The Symposium will feature the first global preview of artist Xavier Cortada’s video installation Underwater Florida.
 Through the Climate Resilience Academy, the University of Miami has demonstrated a renewed determination to address the climate crisis on our own campus.
 We hope that the 2023 Symposium will bring the University community as well legal community together and provide a platform for these important issues that will impact us all for decades to come.

 February 10, 2023 – Presenting the Problems

 This panel will examine the disproportionate burden shouldered by communities of color in the climate crisis.
-It will touch on issues such as green space inequities, and climate gentrification by highlighting the unequal impact environmental enforcement has in communities of color.
+This will provide an important foundation for the Symposium, explaining Environmental Justice and related work.
+It will touch on issues such as green space inequities, and climate gentrification by highlighting the unequal impact environmental enforcement has on communities of color.
 It will also look at toxic tort cases and health impacts.

-- Professor Marcia Narine Weldon – Director of the Transactional Skills Program; Faculty Coordinator, Business Compliance and Sustainability Concentration at the University of Miami School of Law (Moderator).
+- Professor Marcia Narine Weldon – Director of the Transactional Skills Program; Faculty Coordinator, Business Compliance and Sustainability Concentration at the University of Miami School of Law.

 - Clifford Villa – Senior Advisor to the EPA Office of Land and Emergency Management; University of New Mexico Law Professor; and Former EPA legal counsel on disaster response.